 There have been studies (2010 Wayne State University) that look at pictures, for instance, of high school graduates or maybe even the cards of baseball players that can predict well-being and success throughout their lives based on the facial expressions.
 This, according to Ron Gutman, founder, and CEO of HealthTap, who became intrigued when his long-distance running brought him challenges.
 His answer that got him through: smiling!

-So now we know that:
+So now we know:

 - A smile can make you look and feel good.